 The Ghan’s wild history started in 1878.
 That year, construction began on a line from Port Augusta.
 For about 50 years, until 1929, the last leg to Alice Springs was on Afghan camels, and that’s where today’s train gets it name.
 The Alice to Darwin “Top End” route, dreamed of for more than a century, started construction in 2001.
 The first train arrived Darwin in 2004.
 The service has been swamped with travelers.
 It takes 48 hours—two nights on board—to travel from Adelaide to Darwin over 1,852 miles of track.
 The Ghan has added Platinum luxury-class service — and we highly recommend that you choose this level of service.
-Our “Australia Rail Extravaganza” tour, which includes “The Ghan Experience” itinerary, operates April to October, 2018 and from March, 2019.
+Our “Australia Rail Extravaganza” tour, which includes “The Ghan Expedition” itinerary, operates April to October.
 Urgent to know: do not book your international air until we have confirmed your space on the trains!
 Schedules subject to change.

 With the Flåm Railway, it’s what you see outside that counts.
 In about an hour, the line climbs some 2,833 feet from Flåm station, nestled in the innermost corner of the Aurlandfjord, to the mountain station at Myrdal on the Bergen Railway.
 On the 12.4-mile-long ride, you’ll see rivers that cut through deep ravines, waterfalls cascading down the sides of steep, snow-capped mountains and farms clinging dizzily to sheer slopes.